• On Linux, Neovim, CLI tools, and general productivity

 3 Ways to Use Reverse Split Tunneling for ProtonVPN on Linux

-Image generated by StableDiffusionXL TL;DR Reverse split tunneling: ProtonVPN with WireGuard <– what I current use proton-privoxy <– what I used but broke one day forked protonvpn-cli-community Bonus: A dedicated app like browser/terminal routing through VPN: vopono Introduction I use ProtonVPN when connecting to api.openai.com.
+TL;DR Reverse split tunneling: ProtonVPN with WireGuard <– what I current use proton-privoxy <– what I used but broke one day forked protonvpn-cli-community Bonus: A dedicated app like browser/terminal routing through VPN: vopono Introduction I use ProtonVPN when connecting to api.openai.com.
 For all other traffic, I don’t want need a VPN.
 Turned out it’s a feature called reverse split tunneling.
-This feature is only available on Windows and Android (ref), and not supported for the official Linux CLI (ref)....
+This feature is only available on Windows and Android (ref), and not supported for the official Linux CLI (ref).
+I’ll introduction 3 ways to do this as mentioned above. ...

 October 23, 2023 · 4 min